Cook, Learn, and Share to Fight Hunger.

 Long Grain Rice

-• Long grain rice, known for its long, slender grains, is the most popular type worldwide.
+• It is known for its long, slender grains, is the most popular type worldwide.

 • Distinct Grains: Cooks up fluffy and separate, making it ideal for side dishes, pilafs, stir-fries, and rice bowls where you want individual grains.